mryattle/webapi/docusaurus/docs/security.md

 Software security architect Kurt Rodarmer points out additional **JWT design vulnerabilities around cryptographic signing keys** and a significant vulnerability that exposes a library’s JSON parser to open attack.
 This is a direct result of choosing JSON to express the token header, and is more difficult to mitigate.

-Although JWT is not suitable for resource authorization it's a straightforward mechanism.
-It's simplicity allows developer to easily achieve authentication when performing system integration (especially when we want to perform legacy systems integration).
+JWT it's a straightforward mechanism, it's simplicity allows developer to easily achieve authentication when performing system integration (especially when we want to perform legacy systems integration).

 ## OAuth

 OAuth is an open standard that allows users to **grant access to applications without sharing passwords with them**.
-The latest version of the standard, OAuth 2.0, is the industry-standard protocol for authorization.
+The latest version of the standard, OAuth 2.0, is the industry-standard protocol for authentication and authorization.
 It has been adopted by several companies, including Amazon, Google, Facebook, GitHub, Stripe, and Slack.

 The biggest benefit of OAuth is that users do not need to share passwords with applications.
 For example, say TripAdvisor wants to build an application that will use a user's Facebook identity, profile, friend list, and other Facebook data.
 With OAuth, TripAdvisor can redirect that user to Facebook, where they can authorize TripAdvisor to access their information.
 After the user authorizes the sharing of data, TripAdvisor can then call the Facebook API to fetch this information.